Jihosong/HouseZero/README.md

 Note that the project assumes a connection to a REST API serve with appropriate CFD data, as well as an MQTT broker service for sensor data.

 ## Usage
-The main visualization displays the proposed building for the Havard CGBC, with some basic interactivity.
-There is also an associated panel, which controls specific aspects of the visualization.
+The main visualization displays the proposed building for the Havard CGBC, with some basic interactivity and visuzalition overlays.
+There is also an associated control panel, to toggle on or off specific aspects of the visualization.

 ### Control Panel
 - **Console** - Displays the status of connection to the REST API with CFD data, and MQTT server with sensor data.